JulianRamirezJ/APGA/README.md

 Overall, this inventory management system provides a reliable and effective solution for Hass avocado farms, empowering administrators with the ability to streamline operations, minimize wastage, and maximize profits.

+## Architecture

+The proyect was developed with a Domain Driven Design(DDR) architecture with different components as Categories, Providers, Products and Others.